 - Just what is the difference between Alzheimer’s and dementia?

 Dementia is the symptom and Alzheimer’s is the cause of the symptom.
 In essence, an individual can have dementia without it being Alzheimer’s disease, such as the dementia linked to a head injury, Parkinson’s, a stroke or vascular dementia, frontotemporal dementia or Lewy body disease.
 Some forms of dementia may be treatable, but most are degenerative and will worsen over time.

 At the present time, only an autopsy can definitively affirm the presence of Alzheimer’s disease.
 However, medical professionals can correctly diagnose Alzheimer’s disease about 90 percent of the time with mental and behavioral symptoms, a physical evaluation, blood tests, urinalysis and neuropsychological tests.

-- Are there remedies available for Alzheimer’s disease?
+- Are there remedies available for Alzheimer’s?

-There is currently no cure for Alzheimer’s disease, but there are medicines that can help to regulate some symptoms such as depression, aggression or hallucinations.
+There is currently no cure for Alzheimer’s, but there are medicines that can help to regulate some symptoms such as depression, aggression or hallucinations.
 Some drugs, however, may possibly react negatively with other Alzheimer’s medicines as well as worsen other symptoms of the disease.
 It is important to talk through the best medicinal options and plan of care with your or your loved one’s doctor.
 Furthermore, many Alzheimer’s symptoms are brought on by non-medical triggers which can often be managed without the use of medications.
 If the trigger can be pinpointed, the person’s environment can be altered to change the behavior.